romilly/s2ag-corpus/README.md

 This Python project imports the [Semantic Scholar Academic Graph Corpus]() into a PostgreSQL database.

+WARNING: **I'm getting strange behaviour running the new code in production.**

+Do not install or use this release until further notice!

 It has been developed in a Linux environment, and I do not have the resources to support it under Windows or MacOS.

 It is a personal project, and it has no official connection with the Allen Institute for AI.